cdhenry/cdhenry.github.io/_posts/2018-05-25-variables_scope_and_hoisting_in_javascript.markdown

 ## The Basics

 **Declaring a variable** just means telling the computer that the word you're about to put an equals sign after is a variable and that there are certain rules this variable should follow over the course if its lifespan.
 In Ruby you don't need to do this; you can simply type ```variable_name = "value"```.
-Techincally, this *can* be done in JS, but the consequences of doing so, which we'll come to later on, are less desirable.
+Technically, this *can* be done in JS, but the consequences of doing so, which we'll come to later on, are less desirable.

 **Scope** refers to whether or not a variable is visible to the part of the program that is trying to access it.
 There will be more on helpful ways to think about this concept later, but just know now that the 'global scope' is a kind of top level under which everything declared is visible everywhere else in the program.